Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 4) Determine your search requirements
 5) Test your search on a smaller time-frame to better approximate your appropriate time-step size

-E) Executing Articulate
+III.
+Executing Articulate
 Step-by-step?

+IV.
 Contributing
 I am looking to refine the method for finding the site specific code, to make it more user friendly.
 All other contributions can be emailed to ____

-Credits
+V. Credits